econdataus/amjobs/README.md

 morg13.R     - extracts CPS MORG data from 2000-2013
 morg13lf.R   - extracts CPS MORG data from 2000-2013 with modified native_emprate

-For more information, see http://econdataus.com/amjobs.htm
+For more information, see <A HREF="http://econdataus.com/amjobs.htm">http://econdataus.com/amjobs.htm</A>
 </pre>